marc-frank/motor-database/README.md

 ## Contributing

 Your contributions make the Motor Database richer and more accurate.
 Whether it's adding new motors, updating existing data, or suggesting features, all contributions are welcome.
-Check out our [Contribution Guidelines](CONTRIBUTING.md) for more details on how you can contribute.
+Check out the [Contribution Guidelines](CONTRIBUTING.md) for more details on how you can contribute.

 ## Future Plans